mb803/website4/content/what-is-a-speech-language-pathologist.md

 It is important that your speech language pathologist is a good fit for your child and your family.
 The field of speech language pathology is not a one type fits all support system.
 There are many valid approaches, techniques, and perspectives within the field.
 Because of this, it is important that both your family and your child feel comfortable and supported by your speech therapist.

 At MollyBSLP, we focus on a child-led approach.
 Research and experience have shown that following a child's lead and interests can lead to improved engagement and ultimately progress.
 We implement a play-based approach whenever possible and consistently include a child's interests into our therapy sessions.
 Our mission is to make mundane worksheets, drill-work, and learning more engaging for all of our clients to support intrinsic motivation and a learning-supportive environment.
 For progress to happen, it is important that our clients feel safe and supported first.

+## When do I need to look for a speech therapist for my child?

+At MollyBSLP, we do not believe in the "wait-and-see" approach.
+We strongly feel that if you have any concerns regarding your child's speech, language, or feeding development it is best to find a speech therapist to speak with and evaluate your child for further information.
+In some instances, children get evaluated through a state-funded program or school district and do not qualify for services; if this happened to your child but you still have concerns, we recommend reaching out to us to further discuss your child and your concerns.
+Most importantly, if you ever feel increased stress or anxiety regarding your child's speech, language, or feeding development, that is more than enough reason to reach out to a professional for guidance and support.

 ## How do I find a speech therapist near me?